Sunday, September 30, 2018

 Read on: Scribd.com

-I often fantasize about books written by amateurs, maybe for self indulgence or for the pleasure of a few friends.
-They maybe typewritten or even hand written, filling a few pages and ordinary copy books.
-They maybe be manuscripts by authors who never found publishers, or merely diaries by people meant to be kept secret and to the heart.
+I often fantasize about finding books written by amateurs, maybe for self-indulgence or for the pleasure of a few friends.
+They may be typewritten or even handwritten, filling a few pages and ordinary copy books.
+They may be manuscripts by authors who never found publishers, or merely diaries by people meant to be kept secret.
 These could be works to rival those of great masters, worthy of being read by many people and called classics.
-So many beautiful books out there destroyed because they were private or neglected.
+So many beautiful books out there were lost to us because they were private or neglected.
 Why, even Jane Austen nearly suffered oblivion at one time.
-Now we cannot imagine literary scene without her.
+Now we cannot imagine a literary scene without her.

-It was happenstance that led Yang Yin to a bookstall where a manuscript lay among second hand books.
-Yang Yin was the brother-in-law of Wang Tao, who was a prominent writer and an editor of Shan Bao, a prominent Shanghai Newspaper.
-These two meritorious gentleman rescued the beautiful autobiography of Shen Fu, a painter, from oblivion.
-The book became a instant hit with the readers of Shan Bao in 1877 and is still being read.
+It was happenstance that led Yang Yin to a bookstall where a manuscript lay among second-hand books.
+Yang Yin was the brother-in-law of Wang Tao, who was well-known as a writer and an editor of Shan Bao, a prominent Shanghai Newspaper.
+These two meritorious gentlemen rescued the beautiful autobiography of Shen Fu, a painter, from oblivion.
+The book became an instant hit with the readers of Shan Bao in 1877 and is still being read.

 The book is lovingly translated by Shirley M Black.
 It is said to be very poetic in Chinese, you get the same idea when you read Shirley Black's translation.
 It is equally poetic and gives you the impression of floating down the river in a gently rocking boat.
 It was impossible to find any details about the translator.
-However, the foreword states that she rearranged the sequence of the book and modified some parts of the original book to make it easy for the western reader.
-Ever since I learned that, I have been wanting to find some other translation that provides the text in translation as it is.
+However, the foreword states that she rearranged the sequence of the book and modified some parts of the original book to make it easy for the reader.
+Since I learned that, I have wanted to find some other translation that provides the text in translation as it is.
 I hope to learn more about it.

 Monday, September 10, 2018